Your browser version is no longer supported, so you may experience issues while using this site.

 What is 'life insurance through a provider'?

-You can also choose to take out life insurance with an insurance provider, like AAMI.
-You'll be able to select from a broad range of covers, as well as basic to premium levels of cover, and you'll pay the required premium out-of-pocket.
+You can also choose to take out life insurance with an insurance provider..
+You'll be able to select from a broad range of covers, as well as choosing your level of cover, and you'll pay the required premium out-of-pocket.
 Because the policy is entirely set up and managed by you, you can personalise it to meet your needs and budget.
-For example, someone who set up their AAMI life insurance with a low level of cover when they were young, carefree and had zero dependants can easily increase their cover when they tie the knot or have a baby.
+For example, someone who set up their AAMI Life Insurance with a low level of cover when they were young, carefree and had zero dependants can easily apply to increase their cover when they tie the knot or have a baby.